FDA documents for medical devices: DHF, DMR, and DHR explained

 • Make a full audit history of every document available in each file

-• Make the latest approved version of each file (DMF, DMR or DHR) available to auditors - on demand
+• Make the latest approved version of each file (DHF, DMR or DHR) available to auditors - on demand

 Conclusion

-Each of the three Ds of medical device development has a different function within the regulatory scheme of the FDA.
+Each of the three Ds of medical device development has a different function within the FDA's regulatory scheme.
 They are outputs that, taken together, prove complete compliance in each phase of the development and manufacturing process

 Using the right DMS will allow you to digitise the production and audit of these three critical review items.
 It will save you time, money and stress as you design, manufacture, and manage your device in the future.